juju/docs/src/en/commands.md

    _--params  (= )_

-   path to yaml-formatted params file
+   Path to yaml-formatted params file

    _--string-args  (= false)_

-   use raw string values of CLI args
+   Use raw string values of CLI args

    **Details:**

    Queue an Action for execution on a given unit, with a given set of params.
-   Displays the ID of the Action for use with 'juju kill', 'juju status', etc.
+   The Action ID is returned for use with 'juju show-action-output <ID>' or 'juju show-action-status <ID>'.

-   Params are validated according to the charm for the unit's service.
-The valid params can be seen using "juju action defined <service> --schema".
+   Params are validated according to the charm for the unit's application.
+The valid params can be seen using "juju action defined <application> --schema".
    Params may be in a yaml file which is passed with the --params flag, or they may be specified by a key.key.key...=value format (see examples below.)
    Params given in the CLI invocation will be parsed as YAML unless the